-BIOL 350 - Aquatic Ecology (W) (4)
+BIOL 350 - Aquatic Ecology (W) (SI) (4)

 The ecology of lakes and rivers.
-We will focus on management issues facing area lakes and streams, together with the underlying biological, chemical, and physical factors that regulate freshwater ecosystems.
-The course includes extensive field work on lakes and streams, culminating in a weekend trip (required) to the Iowa Lakeside Laboratory on Lake Okoboji in NW Iowa.
-During this trip, students will conduct field projects involving experimental design, data collection, and class presentation of results.
+The course will focus on management issues facing area lakes and streams, together with the underlying biological, chemical, and physical factors that regulate freshwater ecosystems.
+The course includes extensive field work, culminating in small group projects in which students select a local pond or stream, then design and conduct a water quality and fisheries assessment.

-BIOL 352 - Terrestrial Plant Ecology (W) (4)
+BIOL 352 - Terrestrial Plant Ecology (W) (SI) (4)